Neuroticism: Mood disorders

+Disorders associated with elevated neuroticism include mood disorders, such as depression and bipolar disorder.
+Mood disorders tend to have a much larger association with neuroticism than most other disorders.

 Personality disorders

 A 2004 meta-analysis attempted to analyze personality disorders in light of the five-factor personality theory and found that elevated neuroticism is correlated with many personality disorders.

 Theories of causation

 Mental-noise hypothesis

 Studies have found that the mean reaction times will not differ between individuals high in neuroticism and those low in neuroticism, but that, with individuals high in neuroticism, there is considerably more trial-to-trial variability in performance reflected in reaction time standard deviations.
 In other words, on some trials neurotic individuals are faster than average, and on others they are slower than average.
 It has been suggested that this variability reflects noise in the individual's information processing systems or instability of basic cognitive operations (such as regulation processes), and further that this noise originates from two sources: mental preoccupations and reactivity processes.

 Flehmig et al. (2007) studied mental noise in terms of everyday behaviours using the Cognitive Failures Questionnaire, which is a self-report measure of the frequency of slips and lapses of attention.
 A "slip" is an error by commission, and a "lapse" is an error by omission.
 This scale was correlated with two well-known measures of neuroticism, the BIS/BAS scale and the Eysenck Personality Questionnaire.
 Results indicated that the CFQ-UA (Cognitive Failures Questionnaire- Unintended Activation) subscale was most strongly correlated with neuroticism (r = .40) and explained the most variance (16%) compared to overall CFQ scores, which only explained 7%.
 The authors interpret these findings as suggesting that mental noise is "highly specific in nature" as it is related most strongly to attention slips triggered endogenously by associative memory.
 In other words, this may suggest that mental noise is mostly task-irrelevant cognitions such as worries and preoccupations.